 People with Obsessive Compulsive Disorder (OCD) perform compulsions to temporarily relieve themselves of the anxiety associated with their obsessions.
-A person with contamination fears, for example, may wash their hands repeatedly throughout the day and perform other cleaning rituals.
+A person with contamination fears, for example, may wash their hands repeatedly and perform other cleaning rituals.
 While this temporarily reduces their anxiety about germs, in the long run it causes their OCD to get worse.

 Fear Ladders: Many therapists ask their clients to create a “Fear Ladder”, listing all situations or thoughts that cause them distress.
 The client rates each situation/thought on a scale from 1 to 10, with a 1 being the least anxiety-provoking and a 10 being the most anxiety-producing.
 After reviewing the list with their therapist, the client starts at the bottom of the ladder, facing their least-anxiety provoking fears first.
 Once they’ve learned they can tolerate the distress associated with those situations, they slowly move up the ladder, exposing themselves to increasingly challenging thoughts and situations.

 Practice mindfulness: Mindfulness means being aware of and accepting what’s happening right now in the present moment.
 This can be very useful during exposure exercises.
 By acknowledging and accepting the distress you feel when facing obsessive fears (without fighting it), the easier it can be to resist performing your compulsions.